Skip to main content

 Learn more about the expiry or use-by dates on meat, fish and poultry from our stores.

-Written by Tendai Krohn
+Written by Trace Balkwell

-Updated over a week ago
+Updated over 7 years ago

 Butcher quality meat has a shorter shelf life compared with supermarket meat as it doesn't contain any nasties, like preservatives or additives.
 This is why meat from a butcher tastes SO much better.